340:50-5-67. Citizenship and alien status

 INSTRUCTIONS TO STAFF 340:50-5-67

-1. (a) A United States (U.S.) citizen is a person, other than a foreign diplomat, born in the U.S., Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Mariana Islands, who has not renounced or otherwise lost his or her citizenship.
+1. (a) A United States (U.S.) citizen is a person, other than a foreign diplomat, born in the U.S., Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Mariana Islands, who has not renounced or otherwise lost U.S. citizenship.
 A person born outside the U.S. is a U.S. citizen when at least one parent is a U.S. citizen at the time of the child's birth.

 (b) The applicant or recipient must declare the citizenship or alien status of all household members requesting food benefits on the application.
 Form 08MP022E, Declaration of Citizenship Status, is used to declare citizenship or alien status when new household members are added to the food benefits after certification.